Service Structure

 - Evolution: Backward-compatible versioning and changes

-See Role-Based Access Control for details on the authorization system that governs all service operations.
+See Method Permissions for details on the authorization system that governs all service operations.